emmyqin/iw_sft/README.md

 ## Overview of the Code
 There are two python files, bounding_trainers.py contains iw-sft interpreted and described in our paper.
-In order to run this code first you need to install requirements.txt.
+In order to run this code, you need 8 GPUs, first you need to install requirements.txt.
 We recommend using uv such as below:
 ~~~
 pip install uv
 uv venv